SanUI/progrs/README.md

 On the first run, `progrs` will note you don't have a configuration file, and create one for you.
 It's probably `~/.config/progrs/config.tml`.
-You will need to edit that, at least put in the necessary values for `watchdir` and `viddir`.
+You will need to edit that, at least put in the necessary values for `watchdir` (the `Log` directory of your WoW installation) and `viddir` (the directory where the videos will end up).
 It is well commented, please look around and ajust as necessary.

+*Important*: Don't forget to enable advanced combat logging.
+For now, only "encounters" are supported, which does at least mean raid bosses, but might include M+ bosses.

 ## Contributing